HSLdevcom/jore4-ui/README.md

 During parallel test execution Cypress assigns a value to `x-Environment` header value based on the current Cypress thread.
 Possible values are `e2e1`, `e2e2` and `e2e3`, and default value `e2e4` that is used when tests are not run in parallel, which also applies to using the environment manually. `e2e4` routes requests to `hasura` and `testdb` containers.
 In `docker-compose.custom.yml` the `HASURA_URL` environment value is set to point to the Hasura URL that the locally running UI is using to enable routing of the requests based on the `x-Environment` header value.

+Parallel execution generates or updates a file called `parallel-weights.json`.
+The file contains numeric values that represent the execution time of each file.
+The values are used to assign the spec files into threads evenly.
+Changes to the `parallel-weights.json` file should be committed at least when new e2e tests are added, and when changes to existing tests increase their execution time considerably.

 ### CI

 CI runs all type checking, prettier, linter and tests for each pull request.
 But as a developer, your responsibility is to make sure that all of those tools stay happy (=do not give any errors or warnings) after each commit.
 As a convenience we have `yarn qa` script which runs all of those in one step.
 Thus it can be used locally for checking that everything is fine.